Comparison of spin-qubit architectures for quantum error-correcting codes: Acknowledgments

 \section{Acknowledgments}

-The simulations were run on the computer cluster of the Research Center for Materials Science and Engineering (CICIMA) of the University of Costa Rica.
-The authors thank Federico Mu\~noz for his help in setting up the simulations on the computer cluster.
-This work was partially supported by the Research Office of the University of Costa Rica.
+This research was financially supported by the Top Research Centers in Taiwan Key Fields Program, funded by the Ministry of Education (MOE), Taiwan.
+M.G. acknowledges additional support by the Research Office of the University of Costa Rica.
+Some of the simulations were run on the computer cluster of the Research Center for Materials Science and Engineering (CICIMA) of the University of Costa Rica.
+M.G. thanks Federico Mu\~noz for his help in setting up the simulations on the computer cluster.